 Academics

-I am a joint PhD Student at the University of Chicago in the Department of Philosophy and in Philosophy of Religions at the Divinity School, primarily interested in approaching the philosophy of mathematics and logic (and philosophical areas at large for which it has important implications) with critical attention to the broader context of intellectual history surrounding mathematical/logical practice and the philosophy thereof.
-My research focuses in on the evolution of mathematics and the formalization of logic from the 19th century to the present alongside the development of intellectual currents such as the emergence of phenomenology, the divergence of analytic philosophy, and developments in the philosophy of science.
-Through a reexamination of the evolution of the ideas, questions, framing, and desiderata of philosophical reflections on mathematics and logic in their entanglements with both the wider intellectual forces bearing upon them and the surprises of mathematical research itself, my dissertation research attempts to find new routes to address—or dissolve—longstanding issues and problems occupying the literature.
-Along with directly philosophical work and these more expansive interests in intellectual history, the comparative analysis of religious thought and language with abstract mathematical reasoning, and the study of their intersections, I am also interested in working on concrete problems in philosophical logic, especially in areas like type theory, set theory, and computability theory, and in various topics in the philosophy of physics (especially quantum mechanics).
+I am a PhD Candidate at the University of Chicago jointly in the Department of Philosophy and in Philosophy of Religions at the Divinity School, primarily interested in approaching the philosophy of mathematics and logic (and philosophical areas at large for which it has important implications) with critical attention to the broader context of intellectual history surrounding mathematical/logical practice.
+My dissertation examines the evolution of mathematics and the formalization of logic from the 19th century to the present alongside the development of intellectual currents such as the emergence of phenomenology, the divergence of analytic philosophy, and developments in the philosophy of science.
+Through a reexamination of the history of the ideas, questions, framing, and desiderata of philosophical reflections on mathematics and logic in their entanglements with both the wider intellectual forces bearing upon them and the surprises of mathematical research itself, my work attempts to find new routes to address—or dissolve—longstanding issues and problems occupying the literature.
+Along with directly philosophical work and these more expansive interests in intellectual history, the comparative analysis of (anti-)religious thought and language with abstract mathematical reasoning, and the study of their intersections, I am also interested in working on concrete problems in philosophical logic, especially in areas like computability theory, set theory, type theory, and reverse mathematics.

 One can peruse my CV here.